Northern Bobwhite Quail Management in Tennessee

 The TWRA has designated five of its wildlife management areas (WMAs) to serve as anchors within a quail focal area (see map below.)
 They are Wolf River WMA (Fayette County), Bark Camp Barrens WMA (Coffee County), Bridgestone/Firestone Centennial Wilderness WMA (White County), Kyker Bottoms WMA, and Lick Creek Bottoms WMA (Greene County).

 Landowners interested in improving their lands for quail should contact their local TWRA or Quail Forever Habitat Biologist.
-These biologists will meet with landowners or property managers and develop a habitat management plan at no charge and provide other advice, such as programs that can provide financial assistance for creating and managing wildlife habitat.
+These biologists will meet with landowners or property managers and develop a habitat management plan at no charge and provide other advice, such as programs that can provide financial assistance for creating and managing wildlife habitats.